-First Regional Bancorp (FRGB), whose bank subsidiary was taken over by regulators in January 2010, filed a petition this week in Los Angeles for reorganization in Chapter 11.
+First Regional Bancorp (FRGB:US), whose bank subsidiary was taken over by regulators in January 2010, filed a petition this week in Los Angeles for reorganization in Chapter 11.

 The petition was a so-called bare-bones filing because little was filed aside from the three-page standard form and a list of creditors with the largest claims.